-- Removes the requirement that a notary take an oath of office. - Redefines "acknowledgment" to mean an individual's declaration before a notary that the individual has signed a record for the purpose stated in the record, and if the record is signed in a representative capacity, that the individual signed the record with proper authority and signed it as the act of the person identified in the record. - Requires notaries seeking to replace lost or destroyed commissions or to amend an existing commission to file an electronic form, as opposed to a paper form. - Imposes new requirements with regard to notaries verifying the identification of persons making an acknowledgment or a jurat. - Adds a new form of acknowledgment for limited liability companies. - Expands the list of county government officials that are required to accept electronically notarized documents to include clerks of courts of record and deputy registrars.
+- Amends requirements to the notary's oath of office, allowing a notary to either take the oath in person or certify that the notary will abide by the oath. - Redefines "acknowledgment" to mean an individual's declaration before a notary that the individual has signed a record for the purpose stated in the record, and if the record is signed in a representative capacity, that the individual signed the record with proper authority and signed it as the act of the person identified in the record. - Requires notaries seeking to replace lost or destroyed commissions or to amend an existing commission to file an electronic form, as opposed to a paper form. - Imposes new requirements with regard to notaries verifying the identification of persons making an acknowledgment or a jurat. - Prohibits a notary from performing a notarial act for a person with whom the notary cannot communicate without the assistance of an interpreter or translator. - Adds a new form of acknowledgment for limited liability companies. - Expands the list of county government officials that are required to accept electronically notarized documents to include clerks of courts of record and deputy registrars. - Removes the requirement that the notarial certificate for an acknowledgement or jurat indicate the type of notarization being performed.